tj/should.js/Readme.md

 isPositive.bind(null, -10).should.throw();
 ```

-If you need to check something in asynchronous function it is required to do in 2 steps:
+If you need to check something in an asynchronous function, you must do it in 2 steps:

 ```js
 // first we need to check that function is called